Reviews You Can Rely On

 Credit: Abriah Wofford

-The Ride1Up Turris XR has a slightly simpler interface that consists of a thumb-paddle throttle and a combo control/display unit.
-It's super easy to use, and the display shows everything you need pertaining to your ride, but its position on the left grip isn't quite as easy to see as those that are positioned in the middle of the handlebar.
+The Ride1Up Roadster V3 has a slightly simpler interface that consists of an integrated thumb-paddle throttle and a combo control/display unit.
+It's super easy to use, and the display shows all the data you need for your ride; its position on the left grip isn't quite as easy to see as those that are positioned in the middle of the handlebar.

 budget electric bike - most bikes arrive in a box like this with roughly 80% of the...